Jdatechong/WinSwitchCtr/README.md

 ## Windows Installation

-Go to releases and download the latest version.
+Go to releases and download and extract the latest version.
+Then, run the 'WinSwitchCtr' executable.

 Alternatively, you can download the repo and run it for yourself.

 ## Mac version